carpentriesoffline/CW24_Build_miniHPC/doc/step-by-step.md

 ![](../imgs/screenshots/imager-os-config.png)

-and enable SSH with password authentication (alternatively, adding a ssh public key).
+Then go to the `SERVICES` tab and enable SSH with password authentication (alternatively, adding a ssh public key).
 If you would like to set up easy access to the Pi via an ssh key, please see [here](ssh-setup.md).

 _TODO: Section on generating an ssh key-pair._